-Find out about organisations, support groups, books, videos and other resources to help you cope with vaginal cancer and treatment.
+There are many organisations, support groups, books, videos and other resources to help you cope with vaginal cancer and its treatment.

 Specific women's support organisations